 3. "Jesus and Jones"

 The duplicity of raising Hell on Saturday and going to church on Sunday, paired with bouts of Baptist guilt, make this tribute to George Jones hit home for a lot of listeners.
+One of Adkins's recent songs from 2017 album Something's Going On, this tune proves that he continues to crank out great music.

 With this moving look at the American soldier, Adkins considers how their sacrifices helped protect and define generation after generation of young men and women.